mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

-#### Spaces to play - playgrounds and jam sessions
+#### Jamming in music sessions

 <!-- The freedoms and restrictions of playgrounds -->

-A similar metaphorical dimension of protection is present in metaphors of play spaces, a link which is immediately present in this design in the use of code playgrounds (web-based environments which reduce the complexity of web development and provide immediate feedback and community).
+A similar metaphorical dimension of protection is present in metaphor of the process of improvised elements of music playing (jamming).

+The link to play a link which is immediately present in this design in the use of code playgrounds (web-based environments which reduce the complexity of web development and provide immediate feedback and community).
+Similarly, the term sandbox is used extensively in web development to indicate a safety in terms of non-critical space to trial new code and make mistakes.
 Additionally, the process of checking the performance of games is called play-testing, with connotations of a playful, and therefore social space.

-Similarly, the term sandbox is used extensively in web development to indicate a safety in terms of non-critical space to trial new code and make mistakes.
-As with harbours, a space of play space evokes protection within designed limitations [@rosso_creativity_2014], but beyond that they provide affordances to encourage learners to evolve their own play processes as a form of transformational and relational agency.
+The jam process also evokes protection within designed limitations [@rosso_creativity_2014], but beyond that they provide affordances to encourage learners to evolve their own play processes as a form of transformational and relational agency.
 The concept of musical play within jam sessions is a productive way to explore this tension between freedom and structure.

-In the previous chapter, I explored the flexible nature of emerging design behaviours and proposed them as a form of improvisation or jamming.
+In the previous chapter/LR , I explored the flexible nature of emerging design behaviours and proposed them as a form of improvisation or jamming.
 Jamming, a term common in music and theatre, describes responsive, improvised, rapid and fluid responses to collaborators' ideas and audience reactions [@pinheiro2011creative; @sawyer_group_2003].
-The area of improvisation is underexplored in the game jam context compared to that of music and theatre [@jaffurs_impact_2004-1; @merilainen_game_2020].
-The following section makes a closer parallel in the context of the data of this study.

 On a macro-level, at a jam event, infrastructure in terms of drums, microphones and amps are provided often by established regulars of the process.
 A jam on a micro-level is an introduced, familiar framework, restricted in that it is based on a familiar, popular song (often referred to as standards), within agreed genres (most often blues and jazz).
 The short structure of a song and the key in which it is performed form a base guiding improvisation.
 Within a jam process, bringing your own style to build on that structure is welcomed.
 The process is augmented by the group element of the musical jam, where music makers pick up techniques from others in the process.
 Visual and verbal encouragement is often present in successful jam nights to encourage newcomers.
 If a jam session is regular, local popular standard songs emerge.
 This provides opportunities to hear them played regularly, allows potential participants to hear them versioned before entering, a useful form of peripheral participation.